Call today and speak to Dominic Graham, specialist medical negligence solicitor. Find out if you can claim compensation.

 Early diagnosis and treatment of bowel cancer is crucial to ensuring any course of treatment is effective.
-But given NHS pressures, mistakes do happen and if your bowel cancer is misdiagnosed you may be entitled to compensation.
+But given NHS pressures, mistakes do happen and if you’ve suffered from bowel cancer misdiagnosis, you may be entitled to compensation.

-Where it can be proven that the standard of care you were provided fell below what might reasonably be expected from qualified physician(s), and that this failure has had an impact on your health the likely outcome of your condition, you may be entitled to commence a cancer misdiagnosis claim.
+Where it can be proven that the standard of care you were provided with fell below what might reasonably be expected from a qualified physician, and that this failure has had an impact on your health and the likely outcome of your condition, you may be entitled to commence a bowel cancer misdiagnosis claim.

 There are a number of failures that can lead to bowel cancer misdiagnosis.
-During the course of a medical examination GPs, hospital doctors and other clinical staff have all been known to miss key symptoms of bowel cancer, or to fail to carry out the necessary examinations that could lead to a diagnosis.
-In other cases, these tests may have been prescribed by your doctor but a referral to a specialist not actually made, not made in a timely fashion, or fail to be undertaken to a satisfactory standard.
+During the course of a medical examination, GPs, doctors and other clinical staff have all been known to miss key symptoms of bowel cancer.
+They may fail to carry out the necessary examinations that could lead to a successful diagnosis.
+In other cases, these tests may have been prescribed by your doctor, but a referral to a specialist is not actually made, not made in a timely fashion, or isn’t undertaken to a satisfactory standard.

-Other examples of negligence potentially providing grounds for compensation for misdiagnosis of cancer include where some of the symptoms of bowel cancer were observed, but mistakenly attributed to another, more less serious condition, with no further investigation being carried out.
+Other examples of negligence potentially providing grounds for compensation for the misdiagnosis of bowel cancer include where some of the symptoms of bowel cancer were observed, but mistakenly attributed to another, less serious condition, with no further investigation being carried out.

-The only way to find out whether you or your family member may be entitled to make a misdiagnosis claim, is to speak with a specialist medical negligence solicitor who has experience in bowel cancer claims.
+The only way to find out whether you or your family member may be entitled to make a bowel cancer misdiagnosis claim, is to speak with a specialist medical negligence solicitor who has experience in all types of cancer claims.

-The medical negligence team at Blackwater Law solicitors is recognised by The Legal 500 as one of the leading teams of clinical negligence solicitors in South East.
-This independent recognition is based on research into the team’s expertise, experience of dealing with a wide range of highly complex medical negligence claim cases, and feedback from surveys of medical specialists and previous clients.
+The medical negligence team at Blackwater Law solicitors are recognised by The Legal 500 as one of the leading teams of clinical negligence solicitors in the South East.
+This independent recognition is based on research into our team’s expertise, their experience in dealing with a wide range of highly complex medical negligence claim cases, and also feedback from surveys of medical specialists and previous clients.

 Blackwater Law medical negligence solicitors operate all accepted clinical negligence cases, including those for bowel cancer misdiagnosis, on a no win, no fee basis.
-You therefore face no financial risk from commencing a claim for medical negligence compensation.
+You’ll therefore face no financial risk when commencing a claim for medical negligence compensation.

-Early symptoms can include finding blood in your stools or bleeding from your rectum.
+Early symptoms of bowel cancer can include finding blood in your stools or bleeding from your rectum.
 They may also include sustained changes in bowel movement, such as diarrhoea or constipation, which persist for more than 3 weeks.
 Some patients also experience abdominal pain, or unexplained weight loss.

 As the disease progresses, bleeding inside the rectum can cause anaemia; the effects of which are known to include fatigue and breathlessness.